Maine Schools Offering EMT Courses

 Aspiring and professional EMTs in Maine can find a few educational programs providing basic, intermediate or advanced studies in this field.
 Students can pursue certificates, which in some cases can be earned in one year or less, or a 2-year degree that trains students for advanced roles as paramedics.
 These programs consist of classroom studies in addition to internships and clinical training in emergency care settings.
 Clinical training generally comprises hundreds of hours assisting in the care of trauma or ill patients.
 Graduates of these types of programs are prepared to take state licensing exams.

 Details about two Maine community colleges with EMT courses are found below.
 Get information about course topics and program length.
-Helpful facts about each school are found in the table at the bottom of this article.
+Helpful facts about each school are found in the table below as well..

 Southern Maine Community College